elqal3awii/WebSecurity-Academy-with-Rust/README.md

 # Coding Styles

-If you go through all the scripts, you will notice that they utilize different crates and exhibit various styles.
+If you go through all the scripts, you may notice that they utilize different crates and exhibit various styles.
 This diversity should help you observe the different ways in which scripts can be written.

 # Rust Alternatives